 Experimental approach to the study of human anatomy and physiology is used to reinforce lecture concepts.
 The exercises present the core elements of the subject matter in a hands-on manner.
 The labs are presented in the same time period the material is being discussed in lecture.
-One 2-hour lab per week.
-Co-requisite: Bio 107
+One two-hour lab per week.
+Co-requisite: BIO 107.

 Experimental approach to the study of human anatomy and physiology is used to reinforce lecture concepts.
 The exercises present the core elements of the subject matter in a hands-on manner.
 The labs are presented in the same time period the material is being discussed in lecture.
-One 2-hour lab per week.
+One two-hour lab per week.
 Co-requisite: BIO 108.

 Plant anatomy and vital physiological processes are examined.
 Water regulation, metabolism, growth and reproduction are covered, along with a polygenetic survey of the major plant groups.
 The importance of plants in the scheme of global ecology is considered.
 Integrates laboratory and classroom work.

 Examine structure and functioning of the human nervous system through an integrated analysis of neuroanatomy, neurophysiology and neuropsychology.
 Emphasizes clinically relevant neuroscience concepts, focusing on application to patient rehabilitation and therapeutic approaches.
 Prerequisite: BIO 107/117, 108/118 (or co-requisites) or BIO 103, 104.

 Study of interaction between muscular and skeletal systems to produce human movement.
 Student reviews the anatomy and physiology of muscular system and learns the biomechanical influence it has on skeletal system in order to affect joint movement.
 A study of normal gait and upright posture is also included.
 Three hours lecture and two hours lab weekly.
-Prerequisite: BIO 107/117 with a “C” grade.
+Prerequisite: BIO 107/117 with a “C” or better.

 Overview of nutritional requirements of individuals in the healthful state as well as modification of those requirements during illness.
 Three hours of lecture per semester week.
 Does not fulfill the lab science core requirement.

 Study of the morphological and physiological nature of microorganisms and their relationship to humans in both the normal and diseased states.
 Emphasis on bacteriological techniques such as cultivation, staining, identification, and other techniques important in a clinical setting.
 Integrates laboratory and classroom work.